Best Environmental Startups to Watch in 2023

 22. Coral Vita

 With a noble goal to restore the earth’s dying coral reefs, Coral Vita creates high-tech coral reefs to efficiently and effectively restore coral reefs while providing educational opportunities and serving as an eco-tourism attraction.
-As the startup works to generate funding to grow and sustain its efforts, they also offer an adopt-a-coral program for potential donors to get involved and make an impact of their own.
+They also offer an adopt-a-coral program for potential donors to get involved and make an impact of their own.

 23. Krill Design